 A type II error occurs when the null hypothesis is false, yet it is not rejected.
 Hypothesis testing only dictates if you should reject the null hypothesis, and therefore not rejecting it does not necessarily mean accepting it.
 Often, a test may fail to detect a small effect because of low statistical power.
 The statistical power and a type II error risk have an inverse relationship.
 High statistical power of 80% and above minimizes the type II error risk.

 The null hypothesis is represented in a distribution curve.
 Alpha is represented at the tail end of the curve.
 The null hypothesis is rejected if the test results fall in the alpha region, and the test can be termed as statistically significant.
 The null hypothesis is accurate in this case, as we have a false positive.

 The error rate for type II, also called he beta error (β) is shown by the shaded region on the left side of the distribution curve.
 The statistical power is calculated as 1-β (the type II error rate), the remainder of the area outside the beta region.
 Consequently, if the power of a test is high, the Type II error rate is low.

 Consequences of type I and type II errors

 Type I and type II errors have different consequences in research studies.
 However, type I errors are considered worse, even though both type I and type II errors can have adverse effects.

 The consequences of type I and type II errors include:

 - Creation of policies that fail to address root causes.

-- In medical research, type I and type II errors can lead to misdiagnosis and mistreatment of a condition.
+- In medical research, leads to misdiagnosis and mistreatment of a condition.

-- Type I and type II errors also fail to consider other alternatives that may produce a better overall result.
+- Fail to consider other alternatives that may produce a better overall result.